TGlide/100-days-of-code/log.md

 **Today's Progress:** More Django!
 I've decided to try and use my controller and create into a page...
 It worked!
 I managed to make a submit form to execute a python function, that lets me use volume up and down on my PC, and others, remotely (from the same wifi)!

 **Thoughts:** Python is bliss as all heaven.

+### Day 6: Aug 20, 2018

+**Today's Progress:** Made a script to help me at a game called Word Connect.
+Basically I generate all possible combinations given the letters, and compare it to the dictionary to see if it's a valid word.
+Pretty fun and simple!

+**Thoughts:** Python is bliss as all heaven.
+Really.